 Cubic zirconia dental crowns (white crowns) are made with tooth colored material.
 These can be used on front or back teeth!

 Follow these simple steps:

-If you have any questions about pediatric dental crowns or would like to schedule a consultation for your child, please get in touch with your Bolivia pediatric dentists, Dr. Liu and Dr. Ramsbottom at Coastal Pediatric Dentistry® today!
+If you have any questions about pediatric dental crowns or would like to schedule a consultation for your child, please get in touch with your Bolivia pediatric dentists, Dr. Cecilia Liu, Dr. Nichole Ramsbottom, and Dr. Jennifer Sielski at Coastal Pediatric Dentistry® today!